flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 (...)
 ```

-Now you are read to update the translations for the language you are working one.
+Now you are ready to update the translations for the language you are working one.
 In the example below, we are working with the Spanish translation (language code `es`), remember to replace the language code for the one for your language:

 ```shell
 $ sphinx-intl update -p _build/gettext -l esUpdate: locales/es/LC_MESSAGES/api.po +19, -26